Atomic clock locking with Bayesian quantum parameter estimation: scheme and experiment: Introduction

-In this article, we develop and experimentally demonstrate a Bayesian frequency estimation (BFE) protocol using an ensemble of laser-cooled $^{87}$Rb atoms in coherent population trapping (CPT).
-We utilize this protocol to achieve robust closed-loop locking of a cold-atom CPT clock.
-The BFE protocol is specifically designed to measure the clock transition frequency of $^{87}$Rb through the exponential increase of interrogation time in CPT-Ramsey interferometry.
-It also adaptively adjusts the LO frequency during Bayesian updates.
-Our protocol exhibits a standard deviation that follows Heisenberg scaling $\left(\Delta f_{est} \propto T^{-1}\right)$, which surpasses the SQL scaling $\left(\Delta f_{est} \propto T^{-1/2}\right)$.
-Furthermore, we successfully lock a cold-atom CPT clock using our BFE approach, resulting in a fractional frequency stability of $4.3(2)\times10^{-12}/\sqrt{\tau}$.
-This represents an improvement of 5.1(4) dB compared to the fractional frequency stability $1.4(1)\times10^{-11}/\sqrt{\tau}$ obtained by the proportional-integral-differential (PID) locking method.
-If these findings are applied to many-body quantum systems, they could mitigate QPN with respect to both the particle number ($N$) and the interrogation time ($T$).
-This holds great promise for enhancing the sensitivity of practical quantum sensors.
+In this article, we design and experimentally demonstrate a Bayesian quantum frequency estimation (BQFE) protocol using cold $^{87}$Rb atoms in coherent population trapping (CPT).
+We utilize this protocol to achieve high-precision closed-loop locking of a cold-atom CPT clock.
+The BQFE protocol is specifically designed to measure the clock frequency of $^{87}$Rb through a sequence of CPT-Ramsey interferometry of exponentially growing interrogation times.
+It adaptively adjusts the LO frequency during Bayesian updates.
+Our BQFE protocol improves the sensitivity from the SQL scaling $\left(\Delta f_{est} \propto T^{-1/2}\right)$ to the Heisenberg scaling $\left(\Delta f_{est} \propto T^{-1}\right)$.
+Furthermore, we successfully lock a cold-atom CPT clock using our BQFE protocol, resulting in a fractional frequency stability of $4.3(2)\times10^{-12}/\sqrt{\tau}$.
+This represents an improvement of 5.1(4) dB compared to the fractional frequency stability $1.4(1)\times10^{-11}/\sqrt{\tau}$ obtained by the PID locking.
+In addition, our Bayesian locking exhibits better robustness against technical noises.
+Beyond enhance the atomic clock locking, our BQFE protocol provides a general promising approach to enhance the robustness and sensitivity of all kinds of interferometry-based quantum sensors.

+This article is organized as follows.
+In Sec.~\ref{Sec2}, we introduce the experimental setup and the CPT-Ramsey interferometry for our cold-atom CPT clock system.
+In Sec.~\ref{Sec3}, we present the general protocol of Bayesian quantum parameter estimation for measuring the clock frequency and experimentally verify its validity with a cold-atom CPT clock.
+In Sec.~\ref{Sec4}, we experimentally demonstrate the high-precision closed-loop locking of a cold-atom CPT clock via our Bayesian quantum frequency estimation protocol.
+At last, we give a brief conclusion and discussion in Sec.~\ref{Sec5}.